Last Updated | February 6, 2023

 How many times have you been too busy to make it to your health visits?
 Today, we are all living fast-paced lives with hectic schedules, and it’s becoming increasingly difficult to make time for everything.
 Unfortunately, doctors’ appointments have ended up being at the losing end of our priority list.
-Health, however, should not be taken lightly, as we have recently learnt in the wake of COVID-19.
+Health, however, should not be taken lightly, as we have recently learned in the wake of COVID-19.
 The need for Digital Health Solutions today is far more than there was ever before.
 Telemedicine benefits outweigh by far any risks that may arise.
-This highlights the importance of telemedicine solutions, which enables doctors to take their practices from the confines of their neighbourhoods to unlimited patients around the globe.
+This highlights the importance of telemedicine solutions, which enables doctors to take their practices from the confines of their neighborhoods to unlimited patients around the globe.

 Telemedicine in the Light of COVID-19

-Telemedicine used to be especially advantageous for patients in remote areas, or when patients were at a distance, and did not have access to proper medical attention when they needed it.
-In this time of terror, however, the pandemic has forced everyone into solitude and people are outweighing the risks of going to the doctor to get treated and risk getting infected with the coronavirus, or staying home and risk getting worse.
+Telemedicine used to be especially advantageous for patients in remote areas, or when patients were at a distance and did not have access to proper medical attention when they needed it.
+In this time of terror, however, the pandemic has forced everyone into solitude and people are outweighing the risks of going to the doctor to get treated and risk getting infected with the coronavirus, or staying home and risking getting worse.
 Telemedicine is the perfect solution to this conundrum and Telehealth visits actually rose by 50% during the pandemic.
-COVID-19 has turned out to be an ironic benefit of the Telehealth industry.
+COVID-19 has turned out to be an ironic benefit to the Telehealth industry.

 There are countless advantages of telemedicine, whether we talk of benefitting the practitioners or benefits of Telehealth for patients.
 Both sides benefit from the technology that enables them to make it to their appointments while staying in their comfort zones.